SoftwareMarbles/FridayLab20131220/DevLog.md

 10:40
 But of course I had more work to do before I could even start pushing stuff through git to the test server.
 That's now all setup through [gitolite](https://github.com/sitaramc/gitolite/).

+12:19
+Back from the depths of silly conventions!
+I found a nice little [web services tutorial](http://www.lornajane.net/resource/web-services-tutorial-2) but I originally found it on another site that didn't have source code and the tutorial states this as an example of a service:

+    $data = array(
+    'format' => 'json',
+    'status' => 'live'
+    );
+    echo json_encode($data);

+Does this work?
+No, it doesn't - Apache just spits it out as a plain text.
+So I tried restarting Apache, re-installing mod for php5, re-enabling it and so on.
+None of it worked.
+Then I tried running it directly from command line:

+    php -f index.php

+That didn't work either - just got spit out as plain text (at least that's consistent).
+So I tried running the same code on REPL and that (Turing be blessed) worked.
+It also worked with `php -r` switch.

+Then I figured to try to running it as a bash script by specifying the interpreter `#!/usr/bin/php` on the first line.
+That didn't work either but at least it told me that the access was denied!
+But fixing that didn't work either - code would just be echoed.

+So I finally added `<?php` to index.ph and lo and behold - the script ran and spat out JSON as it should have been the case all along... and then I re-checked on Apache and now at last it was working as well (outputting that `#!/usr/bin/php` as text before the JSON but that's fine).

+Okay, one (more) papercut in the life of papercuts...
+On to the Epiphany example.